manikagita/hid305/notebook.md

 * 08/26/17 Installed and Learned JabRef
 * 09/05/17 Started working on document for with Mani Kaguita.
 * 09/13/17 Started adding bibliography to JabRef
+* 09/20/17 Moved what we have of Paper1 into a tex document and successfully compiled it along the bibliography